bitfumes/laravel-packer/README.md

 </p>

-Laravel Packer was created by, and is maintained by [Sarthak Shrivastava](https://github.com/bitfumes), and it is a Command Line Tool which is going to help you in creating package.
+Laravel Packer was created by, and is maintained by [Sarthak](https://github.com/sarthaksavvy), and it is a Command Line Tool which is going to help you in creating package.

 -   Built on with [Laravel-zero](http://laravel-zero.com).